gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - shop button is included in: ```post.buttons```
    - button is conditionally included.  may be excluded from the ```post.buttons``` array for some posts.
    - routes to ```gtio://shop-post/:post_id``` (defined in api)
-- If a post has voting enabled (```post.voting.enabled : true```), a user can vote from the feed
-   - vote buttons are included in ```post.voting.buttons```
-   - if the button state is 0, when a button is tapped, the user will see an animation revealing the count (while an api request is made in the background)
-      - see (view 8.3) below for animation details
-   - if the button state is not 0, the post-animation state should be shown.
-- If a post does not have voting enabled, a user can see an indication of this fact
-   - ```post.voting.enabled : false```
-   - (view 8.1.1)
 - A user can tap on a '...' btn to see more actions
    - button options are included in: ```post.dot_options.buttons```
 - A user can paginate through multiple pages of their feed